kaisermann/svelte-loadable/README.md

 # How to use

+- Props
-Just pass a `loader` function which imports your component to the `<Loadable>` component.
+  - `loader`: a function which `import()` your component to the `<Loadable>` component;

+  - `delay`: minimum delay in `msecs` for the loading slot to appear.

+- Slots
-Fill the `loading` slot for customizing the loading state.
+  - Optionally fill the `loading` slot for customizing the loading state;

-Fill the `error` slot for customizing the error state.
-You can `bind:error` to have access to the error variable.
+  - Optionally fill the `error` slot for customizing the error state.
+You can `bind:error` to have access to the error variable;

+  - Optionally fill the `success` slot for customizing the imported component render (add props, etc).

+- Methods
-Use the `.load()` method to retry loading.
+  - Use the `.load()` method to retry loading.

 **Example:**